Museo de Historia

 Museo de Historia information

 The fine Museo de Historia (formerly the Museo Municipal) has an elaborate and restored baroque entrance, raised in 1721 by Pedro de Ribera.
-Behind this facade, a stunning reconstruction of the building has transformed this into one of Madrid's lightest and airiest museums.
-They were still getting the collection together again and they're due to reopen the various exhibitions throughout 2013, but we've had a sneak preview and we reckon this could be one of Madrid's most rewarding museums.
-The collection is dominated by paintings and other memorabilia charting the historical evolution of Madrid, of which the highlights are Goya's Allegory of the City of Madrid and the expansive models of medieval Madrid.
+Behind this facade, the collection is dominated by paintings and other memorabilia charting the historical evolution of Madrid.
+The highlights are Goya's Allegory of the City of Madrid (on the 1st floor), the caricatures lampooning Napoleon and the early 19th-century French occupation of Madrid (1st floor), and the expansive model of Madrid as it was in 1830 (basement).